robert/robert.github.com/_drafts/ppab-api.md

 By contrast, APIs are *specific*.
 HTTP tells us where request paths and bodies and headers go; an API tells us what paths should go there and what the server will do and send back when it receives a particular type of API request.

-Technically API providers don't have to use an existing generic protocol.
-An API provider could invent their own protocol.
-Send us a message with TODO.
-This would work, but it would be a pain to use.
-Systems all across the internet have already agreed what is meant by "an HTTP body" and "an HTTP response code".
-This allows APIs to say "to create an article, send a `POST` request to `/articles` with the following parameters in the body, formatted as JSON."
+Technically API providers don't have to use HTTP, or indeed any existing generic protocol.
+An API provider could invent their own application-level protocol and tell their users to use that.
+"Send us a message with TODO."
+As long as the provider published their new protocol's specification this would work, but it would be a pain to use.
+Systems all across the internet have already agreed what is meant by concepts such as "an HTTP body" and "an HTTP response code".
+This means that API providers can simply say "to create an article, send a `POST` request to `/articles` with the following parameters in the body, formatted as JSON."
+They don't have to redefine all of these generic concepts.

-### What's actually going on?
-How is an HTTP request sent?
+### Lifecycle of an HTTP request

+TODO

 The client forms a block of text that makes up its HTTP request.
 It opens a TCP connection to a server (this is admittedly a long story, but essentially this means that the client and server establish a pipe through which they can exchange data).
 Then it sends the block of text to the server.
 The server does some processing, forms its own block of text that makes up its HTTP response, and sends it back down the pipe to the client.

 [TODO-pic]

+TODO I'll say this a lot, but this is all convention.
+You could tecnically do whatever you want, but not a good idea

+### URL paths

+TODO Describes the resource to return.
+Sometimes there is literally a file there, but nowadays there usually isn't.

 ### HTTP verbs

-You may have come across HTTP verbs before.
+Every HTTP request has a *verb*.
 The two most common are `GET` and `POST`, but there are 9 in total[TODO].
-Every HTTP request has a verb.
-A request's verb gives some clue about its desired action.
-For example, a `GET` request is asking for information about a *resource* to be returned.
+Usually the desired action is given by the combination of the HTTP verb and the URL path.

+HTTP could easily have been designed without verbs.
+Instead of creating a task by sending a `POST` request to `/api/1.0/tasks`, HTTP could have been designed so that you sent a single, generic type of HTTP request to `/api/1.0/tasks/create`.
+You list your tasks by sending a request to `/api/1.0/tasks/list`, and so on.

+The point of verbs is to give standardized hints about what a request will do.
+For example, by convention `GET` requests ask for existing information to be returned.
+They shouldn't create or update any existing resources.
 By contrast, a `POST` request is typically a request to create a new resource, like a new tweet, to-do item, or article.
 A `DELETE` request is a request to delete data, `PUT` requests update data, and so on.

-A `GET` request should not change data on a server; it should should only return existing data.
-These are only conventions, and there's nothing technically enforcing them.
-If you wanted to write an API `GET` endpoint that deleted data then nothing would stop you other than hopefully your colleagues' code review.
+These are only conventions, and are not enforced in any way.
+If you wanted to write an API `GET` endpoint that deleted data then there's nothing stopping you, other than hopefully your colleagues' code review.

-HTTP verbs aren't technically essential, and HTTP could easily have been designed without them.
-Instead of creating a task with a `POST` request to `/api/1.0/tasks`, HTTP could have been designed so that you sent a generic type of HTTP request to `/api/1.0/tasks/create`.
-You list your tasks by sending a request to `/api/1.0/tasks/list`, and so on.

-However, the conventions and expectations that HTTP verbs set can be very useful.
-For example, when you type a URL into your browser and press, your browser always sends an HTTP `GET` request.
+However, the hints that HTTP verbs give can be very useful.
+For example, when you type a URL into your browser address bar and press enter, your browser always requests this URL with an HTTP `GET` request.
 Since `GET` requests should only ever return data, not mutate it, this means that typing a URL into your browser is always "safe".
 You can be very confident that visiting `https://facebook.com/account/delete` in your browser isn't going to accidentally delete your account.
 If there was only one type of HTTP request, you would have no such guarantee.

-More aesthetically, HTTP verbs allow programmers to separate out the specification of the "resource" that they want to act on and how they want to act on it.
-The URL path (eg. `/articles/123`) gives the resource that is being acted on, and the HTTP verb (eg. `GET`) gives the action that should be performed on it. `GET /articles/123` means "give me article 123. `PUT /articles/123` means "update article 123 with some new data". `DELETE /articles/123` means "delete article 123 entirely". `GET /articles` means "give me all articles". `POST /articles` means "create a new article".
-Once again, this isn't technically necessary, but splitting out concepts into their own buckets often makes for simpler code and systems.
+HTTP verbs also allow API designers to separate the *resource* that they want to act on from the action that they want to perform on it.
+Consider an HTTP request to `GET /articles/123`.
+The URL path (`/articles/123`) gives the resource that is being acted on, and the HTTP verb (`GET`) gives the action that should be performed on it. `GET /articles/123` probably means "give me article 123".
+By changing the HTTP verb but leaving the URL path the same, we can change the action that we perform on article 123.

+For example, `PUT /articles/123` normally means "update article 123 with some new data". `DELETE /articles/123` means "delete article 123 entirely".
+This approach works on groups of resources too. `GET /articles` usually means "give me all articles". `POST /articles` means "create a new article".
+Once again, none of this is technically necessary, and HTTP could function perfectly adequately without it.
+However, separating out concepts into their own parameters often makes for simpler code and systems.
 This way of laying out URL paths is often described as *RESTful*.
 We'll talk more about *REST* in a few sections time.

 ### HTTP request parameters

-An HTTP request's verb and URL path usually tell the server what action the requestor is trying to perform.
-However, many actions also require parameters.
-Users don't just say "create an article"; they also need to provide the article title, body, tags, and so on.
-Even read-only operations like "list all articles" can also take filter parameters like author, date, and so on.
+An HTTP request's verb and URL path tell the server what the sender wants the server to do.
+However, many actions require additional parameters.
+Users can't just say "create a new article"; they also need to provide the article's title, body, tags, and so on.
+Read-only operations like "list all articles" can also take filter parameters like author, date, and so on.
+There are two main ways of passing request parameters: the *query string*, and the *request body*.

-In a `GET` request parameters are passed in the URL *query string*, for example:
+A query string is the section of a URL path that comes after a `?`.
+For example:

 `GET /articles?author=Robert%20Heaton&year=2020`

-The query string is the part of the URL after the path, and is separated from the path by a `?`.
-Parameters are usually specified using a syntax like `?key1=value1&key2=value2`, although clients can put - and servers can accept - whatever they want in the query string.
-Our above example would probably return all articles written by Robert Heaton in the year 2020.
-Filter parameters usually go in the URL because they help describe the resource that the requestor is requesting, which is the job of the URL.
+In a `GET` request parameters are conventionally passed in the query string.
+This is because they help describe the resource that the `GET` request is requesting.
+This is the job of the URL.
+Parameters are usually specified using a `key=value` syntax like `?key1=value1&key2=value2`.
+Once again though, this is only a convention.
+Clients can put - and servers can accept - whatever they want in the query string.
+But for any normal application, we can expect a request to the above URL (`GET /articles?author=Robert%20Heaton&year=2020`) to return all articles written by Robert Heaton in the year 2020.

 By contrast, in a `POST` or `PUT` request parameters are usually passed in the HTTP *request body*.
 The request body is a blob of text that is attached to the end of an HTTP request.

+[TODO-PIC]

-A body can take any format, but most modern APIs require parameters to be sent using JavaScript Object Notation, or JSON.
+A request body can take any format, but most modern APIs require parameters to be sent using JavaScript Object Notation (JSON).
 JSON is a simple, human-readable *serialization format*.
 For example, the parameters to create an article might be:

 ```json
 {